 Related Article: Software Development Tools And Virtual Machines VS Docker

-Nomad accepts requests on executing such jobs, and also finds all the resources that needs to run these jobs as well.
-The scheduling algorithm that is used by Nomad, it ensures that all the constraints that it needs are satisfied and packs applications on host to help optimize resource utilization.
+Nomad accepts requests for executing such jobs, and also finds all the resources that need to run these jobs as well.
+The scheduling algorithm that is used by Nomad, it ensures that all the constraints that it needs are satisfied and packs applications on the host to help optimize resource utilization.
 It additionally supports virtualized, containerized and also standalone applications that run on major operating systems.
 Nomad is also finding its application in the Production environments as well.

 Following are some of the advantages of using Nomad, let us now take a look at each and every one of them:

 OpenVZ can be described as a Container based Virtualization solution for Linux environments.
 It does it by creating multiple secure and isolated Linux servers termed as the Virtual Private Servers (VPS) on a single physical machine.
 Each of these containers (VPS) performs or executes instructions as if they are run on a standalone server.
 The only way that OpenVZ containers differ from the traditional Virtual machines is that they run on the same OS Kernel as of the host itself but in turn allows multiple Linux variants in individual Containers, and because of this running of these containers is done with very less overhead.
 With the same, it also provides greater efficiency and manageability than the traditional old Virtualization technologies.